Amilliami/Amilliami/README.md

 - 👋 Hi, I’m @Amilliami
-- 👀 I’m interested in ...
+- 👀 I’m interested in baseball, oaching, and programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding and programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming.
-- 📫 How to reach me ...
+- 📫 You contact me via email. (amillionamillion2020@gmail.com)

 <!---
 Amilliami/Amilliami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.